Placenta Encapsulation Safety

 Not every family should choose placenta encapsulation.
 As with everything there can be risks.
 You and your care provider can weigh that risk/benefit analysis together as you do other important decisions concerning your health and postpartum recovery.
 However, beyond the placenta not being able to be processed due to a need for it to go to pathology or not being stored safely prior to processing, the biggest reason we will not encapsulate is if the client or the baby has an infection at the time of delivery or within 24 hours of that time.
 That is a contraindication and we will not process.
 (We will however refund you, so don’t withhold this information due to money concerns!)

 We don’t know exactly what happened with the baby in Oregon.
 It is been thought that the encapsulator did not follow food safety guidelines and thus the infection that the mother/baby was not killed in the dehydrating process though that has not been confirmed by the CDC or the encapsulater.
 It has also been theorized that poor hand washing played a role.
-However, we do know that the baby was diagnosed with an infection within 24 hours of delivery so the placenta should have been deemed not suitable for encapsulation.
+However, we do know that the baby was diagnosed with an infection within 24 hours of delivery so the placenta should have never been deemed safe for encapsulation.
 I am not casting blame here, in all likelihood the encapsulator had no idea about the infection and the parents were too concerned about their sick baby to think about contacting the encapsulator.
 However, it does serve as a reminder to those of us doing professional encapsulation to review our safety protocol and our communication with clients.

 Do you have questions or concerns?
 Contact us and let us help!